 Covid-19 update 30.7.20: From 1 August 2020, foreign nationals with long-term visas will be permitted to enter the Philippines subject to the following conditions:

 - Must have valid and existing visas at the time of entry.
 However, no new entry visa will be accepted;

 - Have made a booking with an accredited quarantine facility; and be subject to Covid-19 testing requirements.

 Citizens of 151 countries can visit the Philippines for 30 days, visa free, with just a stamp in their passport upon arrival.
 These citizens can also get a Temporary Visitor’s Visa (9a) from an Embassy in their home country before they travel (or another external embassy), which will allow an initial 59 day stay.
 After this period, the Temporary Visitor’s Visa stay may be extended for up to 1 year through the offices of the Bureau of Immigration inside the Philippines.

 Panama: visa free for up to 6 months

-Covid-19 update 6.5.20: Borders are closed to all but citizens and residents with a mandatory two week self-isolation on arrival.
+Covid-19 update 30.7.20: Borders are closed to all, except citizens and residents who must undertake a mandatory two week self-isolation on arrival.
 There are no commercial international flights to or from Panama until 22 August 2020 at the earliest.